prettier/prettier/changelog_unreleased/blog-post-intro.md

 ## Why We Added Two New Options

 This release introduces two new options.
-If you’re familiar with Prettier’s[Option Philosophy](https://prettier.io/docs/option-philosophy/), you might be wondering: “Why add new options?”
+If you’re familiar with Prettier’s [Option Philosophy](https://prettier.io/docs/option-philosophy/), you might be wondering: “Why add new options?”
 Rest assured, these aren’t your typical options, nor do they violate our option philosophy.

 As the name suggests, `experimentalOperatorPosition` is experimental.
 We have a [policy for experimental options](https://github.com/prettier/prettier/issues/14527), which means it will eventually be removed.
 In the future, the new behavior could become the default, or this option might be dropped entirely.
 If you’ve been following Prettier for a while, you may recall we once added an `experimentalTernaries` option, and this follows the same approach.